marcnebelung/final_project_math_modeling/README.md

 # final_project_math_modeling
-hello Hugo, Dani, and David!
+Hello Hugo, Dani, and David!
+This project is gonna be insane!